I told myself I would never talk about IT publicly – which means at some point, I subconsciously knew I would.

 I’ve resisted…all week long, I’ve resisted.

 In the year 2010, I spent Christmas in a psychiatric hospital.
 I’ve referred to it as “inpatient counseling” a few times in passing, but hey.
 Let’s just stick to the facts:

 I was admitted December 8, 2010 to a psychiatric hospital in southern Arizona.

 My friend Brian drove me there from Phoenix.
-We listened to Elliot Smith and ate chocolate-covered honeycomb as we buzzed down the interstate pretending like we were two friends on a road trip; not that I was about to surrender myself to the most intensive counseling and loss of control I’ve ever experienced.
+We listened to Elliot Smith, an ironic choice to say the least, and ate chocolate-covered honeycomb as we buzzed down the interstate pretending like we were two friends on a road trip; not that I was about to surrender myself to the most intensive counseling and loss of control I’ve ever experienced.

 There was no way to escape, physically or emotionally.